Bromfield, Cumbria: The manor

 The old ecclesiastic parish of Bromfield, consisted of twelve villages or hamlets, Allonby, Westnewton, Mealrigg, Langrigg, Crookdake, Scales, Bromfield, Blencogo, Wheyrigg, Dundraw, Moor Row and Kelsick.
 But in accordance with the Local Government Act 1894, Allonby, Westnewton and Mealrigg became a joint independent parish, although the vicar of Bromfield retained the right to appoint the vicar; while Wheyrigg, Dundraw, Moor Row and Kelsick became part of the parish of Waverton.

 The locality is steeped in history, dating back to early times.
 The manor of the village itself was granted by the first Lord of Allerdale to Melbeth, his physician whose posterity took the name of De Brumfield.
 The family ceased to be Lords of the Manor somewhere around 1300.
 In early mediaeval times the patronage of the church was reserved and granted to the St Mary's Abbey, York.
 In 1434 the Abbey leased these lands for a term of six years to William Osmotherley.
 Holme Cultram Abbey also possessed land here.
-Prior to the Dissolution of the Monasteries the monks were not only cultivating the land but also leasing it to tenant farmers.
-In 1543, following the suppression we find a William Hutton holding Bromfield for the king.
+Prior to the dissolution of the monasteries the monks were not only cultivating the land but also leasing it to tenant farmers.
+In 1543, following the suppression we find a William Hutton holding Bromfield for King Henry VIII.
 Later Edward VI exchanged the manor with Henry Thompson for a hospital in Dover.
 Successive owners of the estate were the Porters of Weary Hall, and the families of Osmotherley and Barwise.